Ali Crawford: Tranmere Rovers (loan)

 On 1 February 2021, he signed on loan for Tranmere Rovers until the end of the season.

 St Johnstone

 On 31 August 2021, Crawford returned to Scotland to join St Johnstone on a six-month loan deal until January 2022.

 On 3 January 2022, Crawford signed a permanent deal with St Johnstone until 2024.

+Greenock Morton

 On 24 February 2023, Crawford joined Greenock Morton on a loan until the end of the season.

+On 2 August 2024, Crawford joined Morton on a six-month permanent deal with the option to extend following his departure from St Johnstone.